South Great George's Street: 20th to 21st centuries

 Like many parts of Dublin in the 1960s and 1970s, parts of the street were redeveloped as office space.
 Known as "the two ugly sisters", Castle House and Wicklow House were built on the western side of the street.
 They were built on the site of the former Pim's department store using pre-cast concrete with aluminium-fronted retail spaces on the ground floor.
 They were designed by the London architecture firm Arthur Swift and Partners.

+The Victorian interior of the Long Hall pub on the street was featured in the video for the 1982 song Old Town by Phil Lynott.

 In the 20th century, the street became popular with homosexuals, despite homosexuality being illegal until 1993.
 The George, Dublin's premier gay bar, opened in 1985 and has become a centre of the LGBT community.
 The Dragon, a rival, opened in 2006.

 Cultural depictions

 South Great George's Street appears several times in the work of James Joyce:

 Annie Sparrow's shop was located at 16 South Great George's Street.